-• Refer to the manual for detailed directions.
+Refer to the manual for detailed directions.
 For the LI-7200, Use the diluted ethanol to clean the path.
-A cleaning of the optical path should be followed by a zero and span check of both species and by a calibration of the instrument if the checks reveal a drift in readings.
+A cleaning of the optical path should be followed by a zero and span check and by a calibration of the instrument if the checks reveal a drift in readings.